Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

 Companies for Tech-Savvy Kids

 Kids spend more time on their computers, video games, and other various electronic devices than anyone could have ever imagined a decade ago.
-Some kids are completely immersed in the experience of the digital age.
 So here are some kid-friendly companies from the digital realm.

-The maker of the iPad, the iPod, and the iPhone is a strong candidate for your list of stocks to watch.
+The maker of the iPhone, Mac Computers, iPads and Airpods is a strong candidate for your list of stocks to watch.
 Apple (AAPL) has been in and out of the news since Steve Jobs went head to head with Bill Gates during the mid-90s.
-Kids nowadays probably won't remember this history.
-Now that's old news but the success of Apple a second time around is an amazing example of a company that takes creativity, innovation, and risk-taking to new heights.
+Now that's ancient history, but Apple remains a company that takes creativity, innovation, and risk-taking to new heights.
+With a market cap of over a trillion dollars, Apple is worth a look.

-Ten years ago, cell phones were leading edge technology innovators.
+25 years ago, cell phones were leading edge technology innovators.
 Now they are mainstream, though innovation is still happening at lightning speed.
-You might want to compare and contrast cell phone companies as a point of comparison.
+You might want to compare and contrast cell phone companies.
 How do companies like Nokia (NOK), AT&T (AT&T), Apple (AAPL), and (NXPI) Semiconductors all contribute to the cell phone market?

-What about the maker of the popular Wii gaming console?
-This video game console revolutionized gaming by integrating a kinesthetic experience into video game play.
-As Wiis are no longer tops in gaming consoles, will their parent company Nintendo compete with the next latest thing?
-How are they doing?
+What about the maker of the popular Nintendo Switch gaming console?
 Nintendo America is a privately held subsidiary of Nintendo Co.
 Ltd. (NTDOY) based in Japan.
 In fact, Nokia and others are international companies not headquartered in the US, so keep this in mind if you want to limit your selection of companies to American ones trading on the New York Stock Exchange and the NASDAQ.

-Now that the gaming systems are covered, there are also a host of video games to consider.
-Well-known video game makers include Electronic Arts (ERTS) and Activision Blizzard (ATVI).
+There are also a host of video game developers to consider.
+Some corporations to include are Electronic Arts (EA) and Activision Blizzard (ATVI).
 These companies make video games for several video gaming systems which is a risk-management technique.
 And what about Minecraft?
 The popular sandbox game invented by Swedish programmer Markus Persson?
 He is now a billionaire because Microsoft bought his company for around 2 billion dollars in 2014.
 That's billion, with a "B".

 And we haven't even tapped the robotics, artificial intelligence, or automated car movements.